srebella/lm-lab-cicd-devops-bookstore-api/docs/CICD.md

 Ok so thats a whistle stop tour of CircleCI config.
 Now it's time to set-up your CircleCI account.

+When you're finished, don't forget to **Commit and Push** your changes back to GitHub.

 ### Step 2 - Create CircleCI account

 Head over to CircleCI and [Signup for a new account](https://circleci.com/signup/).